 Because of the very vocal nature of a few, this is a growing problem.
 Some in our online community neighborhoods seem to enjoy fanning the flames and promoting a hateful crowd mentality fueled by misinformation and incomplete context.
 Again, this is the exception and not the norm but from the number of incoming calls to my firm, I see the problem getting worse and not better.
 That’s one reason I’m writing this post.

 At the same time, there are many people in the community who try very hard to do the right thing and protect others from misguided and bad individuals.
 I thank you for doing so.

 Others, despite their desire to help, simply don’t step up.
-I think factors regarding their reputation being harmed or being worried about finding themselves on the bottom of the speaking list for an upcoming event come into play.
+I think factors regarding their reputation being harmed, losing out on business, or being worried about finding themselves on the bottom of the speaking list for an upcoming event come into play.

 I get why people do what they do.
 I’ve been neck deep in the people game for three decades.
 I completely understand the issues.
 Why rock the boat right?

 After all, the internet and especially social media make it extremely easy for someone interested in getting even with you for exposing their wrongful or illegal conduct.
 All they need to do is share only part of the story in a way that lacks accurate context.
 Because of this, there’s the potential of self-serving lies and deceptions being twisted and shared by a digital mob without any regard to accuracy, truthfulness, and long-term effect.
 The end result is a thought process to simply make a mental note of who the bad guy is, ignore the issue, and move on without saying or doing anything.

 But here’s the deal- I don’t think that’s OK.
 It’s not in my DNA to sit on the sideline and watch other people be bullied into not doing the right thing.
 I don’t think it’s OK for people to lie and mislead others.
 I don’t think it’s OK for the digital foxes to run unchecked in the digital henhouses.